 Both vegetarian and vegetarian diets are plant-based diets, but have very different attitudes toward animal products.
 Knowing these differences is important for anyone considering two lifestyles.

-- Optical Illusion Brain Challenge: If you have Eagle Eyes find the Odd Squirrel in 15 Seconds
+- Optical Illusion Brain Test: If you have Eagle Eyes find the Odd French Fries in 8 Seconds

 vegetarian diet